0xAX/asm/content/asm_6.md

 ## Example

 After we got familiar with some basics of the new topic - time to write some code.
 This time we will try to write a program which reads the user input, builds two [vectors](https://en.wikipedia.org/wiki/Vector_(mathematics_and_physics)) of floating-point numbers based on it, and calculates [dot product](https://en.wikipedia.org/wiki/Dot_product) of these two vectors.
+This operation is widely used in machine learning.
+It will be interesting to try to implement it using the assembly programming language.

 If you forgot what is dot product - it is an operation on two vectors $$a = [a_{1}, a_{2}, \cdots, a_{n}]$$ and $$b = [b_{1}, b_{2}, \cdots, b_{n}]$$ which produces a single value, defined as the sum of the products of corresponding entries from the two vectors: